clojurists-together/clojuriststogether.org/content/news/2020/march-2020-monthly-update.md

 (export! data filename & {:as opts})
 ```

-The story here is this: When I inhereited forked Oz (from Vizard), it's API used the `& {:as opts}` variant, and not wanting to break the API for folks who wanted to switch, I stuck with this.
+The story here is this: When I inherited forked Oz (from Vizard), it's API used the `& {:as opts}` variant, and not wanting to break the API for folks who wanted to switch, I stuck with this.
 At the time, the only real function in the API was the `view!` function.
 Given that this was primarily intended for REPL usage, I wasn't too concerned about this.

 As Oz grew, I made the decision to stick with the existing pattern, to maintain consistency in the API.
 However, as more and more of the functionality has come to expand beyond the focus of REPL tooling, this has started to irk me.
 I like being able to pass option maps as a single argument, as it makes it easier to compose/compute these options and pass in.
 As mentioned, I didn't want to make the API inconsistent, and I certainly didn't want to break any of it.